kurta999/CustomKeyboard/README.md

 This is a personal project for myself to improve my daily computer usage, particularly with programming and testing.
 I've implemented things what I really needed to be more productive and accomplish things faster.
 It's open source, because why not, maybe somebody will benefit from it one day.

-If you want to use/resuse some part(s) of the project and you have a question, feel free to open a Pull Request.
+If you want to use/resuse some part(s) of the project or you have a question, feel free to open a Pull Request.

 # Quick overview
 ### 1. For Automotive development:
-1. **CAN-USB Transreceiver** - Send and Receive CAN Frames to/from CAN bus via computer trough USB - see more info below
+1. **CAN-USB Transreceiver** - Send and Receive standard and ISO-TP CAN Frames over CAN bus via computer trough USB - see more info below
 2. **CAN Script handler** - Execute tests scripts by settings specific frames and sendinig them to the bus automatically
 3. **UDS DID Reader & Writer** - Read and Write UDS DIDs over GUI, DIDs have to be defined in DidList.xml - DIDs also can be cached locally